Abelian varieties over finite fields with commutative endomorphism algebra: theory and algorithms: Computing fractional -ideals WRFV2

 \begin{thm} Algorithm~\ref{alg:FVclasses} is correct. \end{thm} \begin{proof} By Proposition~\ref{prop:ext_of_FV_stable}, the extension of a $W'_R\{F',V'\}$-ideal to $\OO_{A'}$ is a $W'_R\{F',V'\}$-ideal.
 Hence, considering only such ideals (that is, whose extension is in $\Upsilon$) in the input is not a limitation.

-The algorithm is an application of Lemma~\ref{lem:step3_eq_cond}: for each $I \in \mathcal{I}$, we want to check whether it is stable by the action of $F'$ and $V'$, by looking at its image in the finite quotient $Q_{m_0}$ defined in Step~\eqref{alg:FVclasses:Qm0}.
-In order to do so, we need to compute representations of $F'$ and $V'$ in $Q_{m_0}$.
+The algorithm is an application of Lemma~\ref{lem:step3_eq_cond}: for each $I \in \mathcal{I}$, we want to check whether it is stable under the action of $F'$ and $V'$.
+The parameter $m_0$ is chosen in such a way that is it sufficient to look at the image of $I$ image in the finite quotient $Q_{m_0}$ defined in Step~\eqref{alg:FVclasses:Qm0}, see Remark~\ref{rmk:alg3_sigma_fin_quot}.
+So, we need to compute representations of $F'$ and $V'$ in $Q_{m_0}$.